Colleen-L/PaveX-data-management/PRESENTATION_SCRIPT.md

 ### **If asked: "Could this work for other infrastructure monitoring?"**

 > "Absolutely!
 The architecture is quite general.
 You could use the same approach for monitoring bridges, sidewalks, building facades, or really any infrastructure where you're collecting images with associated classifications and geospatial data.
 You'd just need to adapt the ETL pipeline to your specific data format and adjust the dashboard visualizations.
 The core BigQuery structure would work the same way."

+### **If asked: "Will performance scale when you add more data?"**

+> "Great question.
+The query performance metrics I showed are measured at our current scale of three point eight million images.
+We're still receiving additional data from ongoing collection efforts in Fort Wayne.
+>
+> The good news is that BigQuery is designed to handle petabyte-scale datasets.
+Companies use it for billions of rows.
+The architecture uses distributed processing and columnar storage, so as data grows, BigQuery automatically scales the query execution across more machines.
+We expect query times to remain in the same general range even as we double or triple the dataset size.
+>
+> Additionally, we can optimize further by adding partitioning and clustering to our tables once we have the complete dataset.
+These features help BigQuery prune the data it needs to scan, keeping queries fast even at much larger scales."

+### **If asked: "Why is the complex query so much slower?"**

+> "That's a perceptive observation.
+The six-way JOIN is slower - about six and a half seconds versus under one second for simpler queries - because it has to connect all seven tables together and match millions of records across multiple relationships.
+>
+> Think about what it's doing: starting from image classifications, joining to images, to camera-image mappings, to cameras, to drives, to segments, and to categories.
+That's traversing the entire data hierarchy.
+Even so, six and a half seconds to analyze millions of records across seven tables is quite good for an analytics query.
+>
+> For context, running the same type of query on a traditional row-based database would likely take much longer - potentially minutes instead of seconds."

 ---